ericmcdaniel/lumenlab/README.md

 <p align="center"><i>Figure 2: Development Virtualizer of two controllable entities, simulating what the LED strip would be rendering</i></p>

 ## Building the Repository
 This section was redacted temporarily because of how rapidly the code base is evolving.
-The instructions I wrote no longer apply as the Virtualizer instead currently sends color data via USB Serial and not an open socket.
+The instructions I wrote no longer apply as the Virtualizer was rewritten for speed to send color data via a USB serial connection instead of an open WebSocket connection.
 Stay tuned.